microsoft/react-native-macos/docs/GitFlow.md

 Once this is all done, we can finally start looking into making releases.
 For it, refer [to the dedicated doc](./Releases.md).

+Note: This step might happen multiple times during the lifespan of the 0.XX release cycle, given that upstream will also produce a few patch releases per each minor.
+If we are very closely up-to-date with upstream, we might want to consider mimicking the cherry-picks that happen upstream instead of making a whole merge/PR process.
+But it will be a case-by-case scenario consideration.

 ## (C) adding new changes and fixes in the fork

 Because this fork adds new feature (the entire `macos` platform support) and other custom fixes, the general rule of thumb to follow is the following: